hidedevstudio/Realty-CMS/README.md

 **{assets}** - creates a path to the /template folder to use the absolute path of files and images **{url}** - current page url
 **{include="filename"}** - import any template from the root directory and folders in the tpl file.
-The path is specified without an extension.
+The path is specified without an extension
 **{year}** - displays the current year as a number

 ## Translate